Through The Fibro Fog

 Claire

-This panzanella recipe is full of flavour and a good crunch from the toasted bread.
+This panzanella recipe is full of flavor and a good crunch from the toasted bread.
 While traditionally panzanella has tomatoes as a key ingredient, this recipe omits them and focuses on the bell peppers, cucumber and fresh basil.

 5 from 1 vote